 Hair color is an important variable for laser hair removal according to Dr. Soni.
 Darker hair usually yields better results as it contains more melanin, which absorbs the laser energy more efficiently.
 For lighter hair colors, alternative methods like electrology may be more effective.

 Before figuring out why hair doesn’t fall out after laser hair removal, it’s important to take a look first at the three major hair growth cycles your follicles undergo:

 |Anagen||Anagen is known as the growth cycle; it is the most ideal stage for laser treatments to work.
 The anagen phase is when hair is visible on the surface of the skin, which allows the laser to hold onto it and move heat down the strand and into the hair follicle.|

 |Catagen||The catagen stage of the hair cycle is right before the hair falls out naturally and not because of the laser.
 During this time, laser hair removal will not be as successful because the hair itself is already dead and is being pushed out of the follicle.|

 |Telogen||Telogen is the final stage where the hair is neither growing nor developing under the skin.
 Also known as the resting stage, telogen is the least ideal time to have laser hair removal done as no hair is showing above the surface of the skin.|

-Keep your skin supple, healthy, and comfortable after a laser hair treatment.
-Expect that your skin will feel sensitive and sunburnt after so use a cooling aloe vera gel to prevent skin irritation.
-Having some ice or an ice pack handy can also help you manage redness, swelling, and other adverse side effects.
+Keep your skin feeling supple and comfortable post-laser treatment.
+Expect some sensitivity and sunburn-like sensations.
+Use a cooling aloe vera gel to prevent skin irritation.
+Having ice or an ice pack on hand can also help manage redness, swelling, and other side effects.

-As NJ’s leading center for laser hair removal, Ethos Spa is dedicated to helping our patients remove unwanted body hair safely and comfortably.
+As NJ’s leading center for laser hair removal, Ethos Aesthetics & Wellness is dedicated to helping our patients remove unwanted body hair safely and comfortably.
 For more information about our hair removal process, schedule a consultation with us.